khanlab/Khanlab_Tutorials/01_Intro_to_linux/README.md

 ## Prerequisites (Homework!
 Do this on your own before the tutorial):

-* Obtain a compute Canada account (see https://osf.io/4u5jr/wiki/Compute%20Canada/)
+* Obtain a compute Canada account (see https://osf.io/4u5jr/wiki/Compute%20Canada/ - ask your supervisor for a CCRI)

 * Depending on OS, install:
   * Windows Users: